Nature needs you

 The UK is one of the worst countries in the world for nature loss, with 15% of wildlife at risk of extinction.
 The iconic wildlife which call the UK home have seen their populations decline on average by 41% in the last 50 years.

 Despite this crisis, we are failing to meet targets to restore nature.
-In 2020 the UK only met three of out 10 global targets for and had actually gone backwards on six targets.
+In 2020, the UK only met three of out 10 global targets and had actually gone backwards on six targets.

 These failures have a huge impact on all of us.
 Whether it’s the knock-on health impacts of increased air pollution and lack of access to natural space costing the NHS billions of pounds every year, or fewer pollinators and an absence of healthy soils putting farm productivity at risk, nature’s decline is bad for everyone.